 - Supporting DRR/CCA-information sharing forum at national level;

-- Study tour and exchange visits in relation to Component 2; and
+- Study tours and exchanges held under Component 2; and

 - Lessons learned workshops and dissemination on best practices.